sapegin/morning.photos/source/en/subscribe.md

 ---
 layout: Subscribe
 lang: en
-title: Subscribe to my newsletter
+title: Subscribe to my photography newsletter
-pageTitle: Artem Sapegin Photography Mail List
+pageTitle: Artem Sapegin’s Photography Newsletter
-description: New photos, ebooks and everything else I’m going to create.
+description: Links to interesting articles about photography, my new photos and posts.
+note: Somewhat monthly, no spam, unsubscribe at any time.
 image: 2010-07-06_7750
 ---

-- New photos, ebooks and everything else I’m going to create.
-- One issue per month on average.
-Maybe more, most probably less.
-- No spam.
-I won’t sell your email.
-- You have 78¹ years to unsubscribe.

-<p class="note">¹ The average life expectancy in Europe according to Statista Inc.</p>
+In the newsletter I share links to interesting articles on photography, notes, not published in my blog and my new photos and posts.